JeffFessler/WatermarkSolutions/README.md

 * It is quite likely you will need to edit some of the scripts to set up the paths for your system to get it all to work.
-For example, the python path in `merger.py` may need edited.
+For example, you might need to edit the python path in the first line of `merger.py` to be something like
+`#!/usr/bin/env python`.
 These scripts are intended for "power users" who are comfortable with working at the command line.